avendure/VendurePlugin-seller-verification/README.md

 # Vendure plugin Seller Verification

+This is an open-source plugin that is open to the community to use in any capacity.

 Plugin allows superadmin to enable/disable sellers.
 This can be used to verify sellers if sellers need to be verified in some capacity before being able to post items for sale.

+A Seller that is not verified will not be able to create/modify products.
+A seller that is verified will be able to create/modify products.

+This plugin is a work-in-progress and will include additional features in the near future.

 ## Testing